Isdavehill/Isdavehill/README.md

-# Hi!
-I'm Dave
+# Hi there! 👋 I'm Dave, a Front-end Developer with a passion for creating exceptional web experiences.

+🌐 Over 22 years of crafting web applications
+🎯 Specialized in requirements gathering, user-centric design, and HTML/CSS/JS development 💼 Experienced in React, Svelte, and Vue frameworks
+🤝 Believer in collaboration for building outstanding solutions 🚀 Eager to contribute to impactful projects

+🌱 Always growing and learning in the ever-evolving tech world.

-## Front-end Developer
+## Accessibility Champion
-I've been designing and developing web applications for over 22 years.
-My core skills and knowledge consist of project requirements gathering, designing user-centred solutions and development using HTML, CSS and JavaScript.
-In recent years, I have also acquired experience of React, Svelte and Vue.

-I firmly believe in the power of collaboration, and I enjoy working with others to develop excellent solutions.
-I’m particularly keen to work on impactful projects.

-Continuous professional development is essential to me, and I continue to learn and grow.
+As an advocate for accessibility, I'm committed to ensuring an inclusive digital world.
+Leveraging my expertise, I combine manual testing and automated tools to guarantee an accessible user experience.

-## Accessibility Advocate
+## Accessibility Champion 🌈

-I am passionate about accessibility, using my knowledge and a combination of manual testing and automated tools to ensure an inclusive user experience.
+As an advocate for accessibility, I'm committed to ensuring an inclusive digital world.
+Leveraging my expertise, I combine manual testing and automated tools to guarantee an accessible user experience.

-## Social Impact Interests
+## Making a Difference 🌍

+Passionate about leveraging technology for positive change, my interests lie in:

-- Digital equality
+- Bridging digital equality gaps
-- Inclusive Digital experiences
+- Crafting inclusive digital experiences
-- Tech for Good
+- Utilizing tech for social good

 ## Experience with
 ### core skills